Winter's Tale (film): Critical response

 Reviewing the film for Variety, Justin Chang claimed that writer-producer-director Akiva Goldsman was "out of his depth" but "fortunate in his choice of actors", finding Farrell to be "watchable", Jessica Brown-Findlay to be "luminous and intelligent", and Eva Marie-Saint's first film appearance since Superman Returns to be "welcome".
 Chang also praised the production design of Naomi Shohan, and the "moody, muted tones" of Caleb Deschanel's cinematography.

-Slackerwood's Jordan Gass-Pooré also gave the movie a negative review: "This movie may have people believe that there is a miracle inside everyone, which is on one hand uplifting, and on the other, really disappointing because, in the end, the moral of the movie is that people are all the same.
+Slackerwood's Jordan Gass-Pooré gave the film a negative review: "This movie may have people believe that there is a miracle inside everyone, which is on one hand uplifting, and on the other, really disappointing because, in the end, the moral of the movie is that people are all the same.
 And Winter's Tale is no different."

-However, the film is not without its positive reviews.
-Mick LaSalle of the San Francisco Chronicle gave the film a 3 out 4 rating.

 Kenneth Turan of the Los Angeles Times gave the movie a positive review: "Because it is fearlessly sincere and not totally successful, "Winter's Tale" is easy to mock.
 But it is also hard not to admire its willingness to go all out in its quest for the grandest of romantic gestures."

-In another positive review, Ben Sachs of the Chicago Reader said: "This live-action fairy tale aims to recapture the romantic splendor of MGM's golden era; the dialogue and metaphysical conceits are often risible, but even they convey an emotionalism rare in 21st-century Hollywood."
+Ben Sachs of the Chicago Reader said: "This live-action fairy tale aims to recapture the romantic splendor of MGM's golden era; the dialogue and metaphysical conceits are often risible, but even they convey an emotionalism rare in 21st-century Hollywood."

+Mick LaSalle of the San Francisco Chronicle gave the film a 3 out 4 rating.

 A journal by author Neil Gaiman also defended the film, explaining why people should see it.